The reality couldn’t be farther from the truth.

 It serves as a reminder that I’ll never get there if I don’t do the work.

-One of my favorite posts from this year is called “How to Get Everything You Want in Life.”
+One of my favorite posts is called “How to Get Everything You Want in Life.”

 10) Ask yourself “Which task is causing me the most anxiety right now?”